 - Operate only within their permitted trading hours

 - Display required signage

-- Refuse entry and/or service to minors (<18 years) or intoxicated persons.
+- Refuse entry (in restricted areas) and/or service to minors (<18 years).
 For information on supply of alcohol to young people, click here.

-- Have a range of food items available (if they have an on-licence or club licence)
+- Have a range of food items available (on-licence and club licence)

 - (in the case of supermarkets and grocery outlets) display alcohol in a single area and not promote it outside of this.
 Click here to read more.